Parvin16/sd_training/readme.md

 ![lab1 0](https://user-images.githubusercontent.com/118954022/210417934-ca8ac117-0832-4ef7-bb3f-d0af0e3b8228.jpg)

-then, >> link ; source lab8_cons_modified.tcl ; compile_ultra ; report_timing -sig 4 -nosplit -trans -cap -inp -from IN_A ; .It is reporting max path, so it is setup check.
+then, >> link ; source lab8_cons_modified.tcl ; compile_ultra ; report_timing -sig 4 -nosplit -trans -cap -inp -from IN_A ; .It is reporting max path, there is library setip time and slack = required time - arrival time, so it is **Setup Check**.
 This report showing from fall to rise then fall. 'f' - fall, 'r' - rising, showing negative unate gate.
 Launch at 0 and capture at 10, so different.

 ![lab1 1](https://user-images.githubusercontent.com/118954022/210544423-2ee2b848-6578-474c-8a85-60927379eaa7.jpg)